-Fecal incontinence (FI) is the most debilitating condition of all pelvic floor dysfunctions.
+Fecal incontinence (FI) is the uncontrolled leakage of fecal matter (poop/stool) or gas.
+This can be solid stools or stools that have been liquidized (diarrhea) as well as gas.
+FI is one of the most debilitating symptoms of all pelvic floor dysfunctions.
 The psychological impact is dramatic and if you suffer this condition, you may be reluctant to report your symptoms or to seek help.
 Even healthcare providers can be reluctant to enquire about this condition, which can leave you feeling lost and alone.
 Embarrassment and shame can hinder you from finding the help you need.
 This further emphasises the importance of the #BreakthePFDtaboo campaign.

-At its mildest, fecal incontinence equals flatulence, where you are unable to control your gas.
-This doesn’t mean that you have FI if you fart a lot.
-The average person farts 14 times per day.
+The average person farts 14 times per day, and for some people it can be a lot more, but farting a lot does not mean that you have fecal incontinence.
 It is the inability to hold in a fart at an inopportune moment that highlights you may have some inefficiency in your external anal sphincter.
 When FI becomes more severe, leakage can be anything from a small amount of poop to complete emptying of the bowel.
 There is a high prevalence of depression amongst women with FI with many claiming to “succumb” to the condition.
 We don’t want you to succumb, we want you to fight back and regain control, and to know that you are not alone.

 The intrinsic myenteric defecation reflex moves your poop towards your external anal sphincter, however, it meets with the resistance of your pelvic floor, more specifically the puborectalis muscle which is part of your Levator ani.
 This muscle puts a kink in your rectum which slows the decent of poop that is headed towards the exit (your anus).
 This kink creates the anorectal angle.
 The external anal sphincter should hold the rectum closed until the stretch receptors in the rectum trigger the urge to empty.